-- 1) Supervisor approval is required for use of Personal Leave and shall normally be granted if the employee provides reasonable advance notice, and if the granting of the time off does not unduly disrupt District operations.
-Except in emergency situations in which reasonable advance notice could not be given, no reason for use of personal leave need be given. - 2) Personal Leave hours must be taken in one-half hour minimum increments. - 3) Should an employee terminate their employment with the District, any Personal Leave the employee has remaining in their leave bank shall be paid to the employee at their current hourly rate of pay.
+- 1) Personal Leave may be used for any reason.
+No reason for personal leave need be given. - 2) Supervisor approval is required for use of Personal Leave and shall normally be granted if the employee provides reasonable advance notice, and if the granting of the time off does not unduly disrupt District operations.
+Except in emergency situations in which reasonable advance notice could not be given, no reason for use of personal leave need be given. - 32) Personal Leave hours must be taken in tenths (0.1) of an one-half (1/2) hour minimum increments. - 43) Should an employee terminate their employment with the District, any Personal Leave the Upon termination, an employee has remaining in their leave bank shall be paid to the employee at their current hourly rate of pay for any Personal Leave accrued but not used.

-Section 7.3 Administrative Leave - Salaried Employees
+Section 7.3 Administrative Leave - Salaried (Exempt) Employees